patshaughnessy/patshaughnessy.github.io/posts/2019-11-19-using-result-combinator-functions-in-rust.markdown

 puts "Success"
 </pre>

-## Error Handling That Gets Out Of Your Way
+## Rust Error Handling: Easy To Read, Hard To Write

 Combining results together using <span class="code">and_then</span> and other
 <span class="code">Result</span> functions enables me to write error checking